Absinthe Oysters Recipe from Commander's Palace

 Enjoy this extravagant New Orleans recipe at home.
-Straight from the kitchen of Commander’s Palace in New Orleans, chef Tory McPhail was named 2013 Best Chef: South by the James Beard Foundation.
-This recipe is brought to you by Louisiana Kitchen and Culture Magazine.
+Straight from the kitchen of Commander’s Palace in the historic Garden District of New Orleans, this recipe is brought to you by James Beard Award recipient Tory McPhail for Louisiana Kitchen and Culture Magazine.

 - 1 pint Louisiana oysters in liquor